Check your calendar. Is it April? If not, you might think there's no reason to be thinking about tax deductions for Amazon sellers.

 We have a special Selling Family discount for you, too 🙂 You can grab RevSeller for $20 off the normal price and get it for just $79/year.
 Coupon Code: THESELLINGFAM

-Tax Jar - Handles the bulk of the work for submitting sales tax to the states you are registered in.
+Tax Jar - Tax Jar handles the bulk of the work for submitting sales tax to the states you are registered in.
 Sales tax is one of those topics no one likes to talk about or do, so I like to give the bulk of the work over to them 🙂

-Stock Up On The Best Tools For Amazon Sellers –
+Stock Up on the Essential Tools for Amazon Sellers

 Self Sealing Poly Bags - I always get at least one case of our most-used sizes this time of year.
 A case is 1,000 bags, so it will last a majority of the year.
 The sizes we always have on hand: 8×10, 11×14 & 14×20.
 We order them from Uline by the case.
 You can also order them on Amazon by the 100.

 Heavy Duty Packing Tape - Tape is one of the areas that we no longer try to save on.
 We have found that when we use “cheap” tape, we use way more and it costs us more in the long run.
 The best tape we have found is the Scotch Heavy Duty Shipping & Packing Tape.
 Amazon has a great price on the 6-pack!
-I usually buy at least 24 rolls.
-Since we have a tape machine, that will last us almost all year.
+I usually buy at least 24 rolls which will last us almost all year since we also have a tape machine.

 Dymo Printer - If you want to print labels as you create your shipment, then you definitely need a Dymo Printer!
-We have the 400, but you can get the 450 Turbo for around the same price and it is faster.
+The Dymo 450 Turbo is basically the gold standard for Amazon sellers.
+It prints super fast and there's no ink!

 Laser Printer - We actually now have TWO laser printers in our house — one in each office.
 They save us so much money on ink in the long run and are so fast!

-Some other small things to consider stocking up on that you may use in your Amazon business:
+Here are other small things to consider stocking up on that you may use in your Amazon business.
+Even if you're thinking that a ream of paper is “only” $5, these expenses really do add up over time.

 - Large size permanent markers